DARPA-ASKEM/terarium/packages/server/README.md

     private UUID id = UUID.randomUUID();

     @OneToMany(cascade = CascadeType.ALL, fetch = FetchType.EAGER)
-	@JoinColumn(name = "parent_id") // <--- because this is a @OneToMany uni-directional relationship, its referencing the column on the child, not the parent. private List<Child> children = new ArrayList<>();
+    @JoinColumn(name = "parent_id") // <--- because this is a @OneToMany uni-directional relationship, it's referencing the column on the child, not the parent. private List<Child> children = new ArrayList<>();

 };